Taz-Bizeloper/Cordova-ShellApp/README.md

 If you are not familiar with [Cordova](https://cordova.apache.org/) we suggest for you to look at their website for help.
 They have many [examples and plugins that you can use](https://cordova.apache.org/plugins/)

-If you get stuck or run into any errors please join the [Discord](https://discord.gg/bizelop) for assistance
+If you get stuck or run into any errors contact us on [Twitter](https://twitter.com/mmwirelesstech) or email us at [mj@mmWirelessTech.com](mailto:mj@mmWirelessTech.com)

 # License